elastest/elastest-torm/docs/index.md

 `docker-compose -f docker-compose-exec.yml up -d`

-*Nota:* `You need to have the docker-compose application installed beforehand.`
+>*Nota:* You need to have the docker-compose application installed beforehand.

+>**Nota:** There are some differences between running on Linux and Windows.
+The most important thing is that the ip address of the docker host changes.
+Localhost on linux, an ip on the local network in Windwos (see the section [Development documentation](#Development_documentation)).

 ## Basic usage